 For further information please consult the workshop website.

-Competent authorities of the 14 Member States not selected for the targeted consultation as well as all stakeholders who would like to provide additional contributions outside the consultation activities are invited to send these to the functional mailbox:
+Competent authorities of the 14 Member States not selected for the targeted consultation as well as all stakeholders who would like to provide additional contributions outside the consultation activities were invited to send these to the functional mailbox: